 One charger apiece for both my husband and me; NON NEGOTIABLE.
 There were lots of photos, videos, and FaceTime calls once Baby Girl arrived so keeping our devices charged was a priority.
 Don’t forget both the power adaptor and an extra long cable in case the outlet is far away from the bed in your recovery room.

 I’m sure the hospital could provide disposable bags for taking any soiled articles of clothing home, but save the trees and bring your own bag in the unlikely event that you soil your own clothing.
 This bag can be repurposed after you go home and be stocked in your baby’s diaper bag.
-It also couldn’t hurt to bring some Spray’n’Wash treatment to the hospital to prevent staining.
+It also couldn’t hurt to bring a Spray’n’Wash treatment stick to the hospital to prevent any permanent staining.